depeperwinkel

 In the Middle Ages, za'atar (with sumac) was used as a medicine, as was the case with many herbs, spices and mixtures.
 For example, it was used for colds.

 Za'atar is often provided with its own signature, and is therefore available in all conceivable variations on the market.
-The closest to the original recipe is 'green za'atar', but usually too little sesame seed has been added, leaving the taste somewhat flat; the ratio of spices to sesame should be about 4:1.
+The closest to the original recipe is 'green za'atar', but usually too little sesame seed has been added, which means the taste remains somewhat flat; the ratio of spices to sesame should be about 4:1.
 Sumac has been added to 'red' za'atar, just like in the medieval medicine.
 Our za'atar is of the latter type, but contains no salt.
 The advantage of this is that adding za'atar does not affect the salt content of the dish, so you can add salt as needed.

 Za'atar, like bahārāt, is a widespread Arabic spice mixture, used as a rub or marinade (mixed with olive oil) for the preparation of beef, lamb, chicken or fish, as a sprinkle on hummus, yogurt, labneh or baba ganoush!
 Also delicious over baked potatoes.
-Remember that the green herbs are not hard, like rosemary, and can burn if you bake them with the potatoes (see tip below).
+Remember that the green herbs are not hard, like rosemary, and can burn if you fry them with the potatoes (see tip below).

 Smell and taste